ca2los/js-notes-1/notes-1.md

 ````

 ### Prototypes
-It's way to add more properties with their values inside an object.
+It's an alternative for adding more properties and values inside an object.
 For example:
 ````javascript
     var starcraft = {
         race_1: "Terran",